bleaktwig/yuadrem-wiki/docs/languages/index.md

 <!---------------------------------------------------------------------------->
 ### Shamabic Family
-After the godtree Tol spawned from the corpse of Et, it spawned the oth kin.
+After the god-tree Tol spawned from the corpse of Et, it spawned the oth kin.
 Oths quickly integrated into the Seven Protectorates, but cultivated their own vocabularies directly from Jantherlin: the _shamabic family_.

 **Fruenese** was the first language made by the oths.
 It is highly practical and has a very simple syntax, reflecting the pragmatism of the kin.
 Fruenese is now the main tongue spoken in the chiefdom of Nalash<!-- TODO.
 Link. --> and the island of Trevit<!-- TODO.
 Link. -->.